-Following up on the success of the Proceed Concept shown at last year’s Frankfurt Motor Show, Kia is readying the production ready ProCeed for its debut ahead of availability next year.
+Following up on the success of the Proceed Concept shown at last year’s Frankfurt Motor Show, Kia has revealed its new Proceed in production form at the Paris Motor Show.

 Engineered on European roads, for European drivers, the ProCeed promises to be engaging to drive with an unmatched combination of design, space and versatility, with the shooting brake body, following the blueprint laid down by Proceed Concept.

 Mirroring the concept’s silhouette, the ProCeed features the same raked roofline that flows elegantly downwards into the rear shoulders while taut creases run the length of the car, trailing from the headlamps to the tailgate.

 At 4,605mm long, the ProCeed is 5mm longer than the Sportswagon, with a longer 885mm front overhang.
 At 1,422mm in height, its roofline sits 43mm lower than that of the Sportswagon, while ground clearance is reduced by 5mm, to 135mm.

 As for space and practicality.
 Kia says that the lower roofline has been offset with a slightly sunken bench, unlocking a bit more headroom.
 The rear bench is a 40:20:20 split folding set-up enabling a totally flat cargo bay, while with all seats in place boot space sizes up at 594 litres.

 Inside the cabin, the ProCeed features the same ergonomic cabin as other Ceed’s albeit with a series of changes designed to introduce a sportier ambience to the cabin.
 These include a D-shaped steering wheel as standard and drivers change gear with new metal alloy steering wheel paddles.